behavioral-data/BLADE/README.md

 Dataset and code for ["BLADE: Benchmarking Language Model Agents for Data-Driven Science"]()

 ---
-## Introduction
+## 📝 Introduction
-BLADE is a comprehensive benchmark designed to evaluate Language Model Agents on writing justifiable analyses on real-world scientific research questions from data (e.g., *Are soccer players with a dark skin tone more likely than those with a light skin tone to receive red cards from referees?* from [Silberzahn et al.](https://journals.sagepub.com/doi/10.1177/2515245917747646)).
+BLADE is a comprehensive benchmark designed to evaluate Language Model (LM) Agents on writing justifiable analyses on real-world scientific research questions from data (e.g., *Are soccer players with a dark skin tone more likely than those with a light skin tone to receive red cards from referees?* from [Silberzahn et al.](https://journals.sagepub.com/doi/10.1177/2515245917747646)).
 In particular, BLADE evaluates Agents' ability to iteratively integrate scientific domain knowledge, statistical expertise, and data understanding to make nuanced analytical decisions

-BLADE consists of 12 dataset and research question pairs with high-quality ground truth analysis decisions (i.e., choice of conceptual construct, transformations, statistical model) made by expert data scientists and researchers who independently conducted the analyses.
+BLADE consists of X dataset and research question pairs with high-quality ground truth analysis decisions (i.e., choice of conceptual construct, transformations, statistical model) made by expert data scientists and researchers who independently conducted the analyses.
 In addition, BLADE contains Y multiple choice questions for discerning justifiable analysis decisions.

 ![Main](assets/main_white.png)
 <p align="left">
-  <em><b>Overvie of BLADE Construction and Evaluation.</b> We gathered research questions and datasets from existing research papers, crowd-sourced analysis studies and statistic textbooks as well as analyses from expert annotators (boxes 1-3).
-Given a research question and dataset, LM agents generate a full analysis containing the relevant conceptual variables, a data transform function, and a statistical modeling function (boxes 1,4, and 5).
+  <em><b>Overview of BLADE Construction and Evaluation.</b> We gathered research questions and datasets from existing research papers, crowd-sourced analysis studies and statistic textbooks as well as analyses from expert annotators (boxes 1-3).
+Given a research question and dataset, LM agents generate a full analysis containing the relevant conceptual variables, a data transform function, and a statistical modeling function (boxes 1, 4, and 5).
 BLADE then performs automatic evaluation against the ground truth (box 6).</em>
 </p>

-## Getting Started
+## 🚀 Getting Started
 To get started with BLADE, follow the steps below:
 ### 1. Installation
 TODO

 ### 2. LM Setup
-BLADE evaluates Language Models and uses them for evaluation.
-Set the api keys for different LM services
+Next, set the API keys for different LM services.
+BLADE both not only evalutes Language Models but needs one for evaluation.
 ```bash
 # for openai
 export OPENAI_API_KEY=<your key>